-DRIVEWAY
+ASPHALT DRIVEWAY

-There was a concrete driveway in the front of the home which led to the integral garage.
-There was some spalling noted on the driveway.
+There was an asphalt driveway on the left side of the home which led to the off street parking.
+There were minor cracks and spalling noted on the driveway.
 Surface defects in driveways develop and progress with age and are considered normal as long as they do not create a safety hazard.
 There were no material defects observed in the driveway.
+Sealing the driveway with an asphalt driveway sealer will help extend the life of the driveway.